kuzzleio/documentation-old/src/sdk-reference/kuzzle/list-indexes.md

 [ "index", "another index", "..."]
 ```

-Returns the list of indexes stored in Kuzzle Backend.
+Returns the list of indexes stored in Kuzzle.

 ---